georgegkonis/genealogical-tree-app/README.md

 ## Description

-This is a simple console-based app that reads the data for a genealogical tree from a csv file and allows the user to search for the relation between two people in the tree.
+This is a simple console-based app that reads the data for a genealogical tree from a CDV file and allows the user to search for the relation between two people in the tree.

 ## Requirements